scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 So far our Web-based mapping applications include fairly straightforward analysis and modeling services.
-However, the same approaches can be used for much more sophisticated applications that tap into the abundant scientific libraries available in the Python ecosystem.
+However, the same approaches can be used for much more sophisticated applications that tap more deeply into PostGIS and GRASS, or the abundant libraries available in the Python ecosystem.
+Matplotlib, NetworkX, NumPi, RPy2, and SciPy can each be integrated with Python to provide powerful visualization, networking, mathematics, statistical, scientific, and engineering capabilities.

 ACKNOWLEDGMENTS
 ---------------